iamnobodywhoareyou/litclock/README.md

 <br>The setting my background I have used the https://github.com/JonathanJourdan/Random-Wallpaper-for-Rainmeter Rainmeter skin<br>
 <br>The picture is taken from https://unsplash.com/<br>

 P.S.
-This is my very first project in Rainmeter as well as Lua so feel free to suggest an improvements! :)
+This is my very first project for Rainmeter as well as in Lua so feel free to suggest an improvements! :)